 2) neither the DNN provided by the UE nor the wildcard DNN are in the subscribed DNN list of the UE for the S-NSSAI used by the AMF.

-Otherwise, the AMF sets the 5GMM cause IE to the 5GMM cause #90 "payload was not forwarded".
+Otherwise, the AMF sets the 5GMM cause IE to the 5GMM cause #90 "payload was not forwarded"; and

+e) optionally include the Back-off timer value IE if the 5GMM cause IE is set to 5GMM cause #91 "DNN not supported or not subscribed in the slice".

 In case f) in subclause 5.4.5.3.1, i.e. upon sending a single uplink 5GSM message which was not forwarded due to congestion control, the AMF shall: